Vision Impairment Digital Accessibility Guide For Web/App Designers

 Accessibility demands predictability.
 It’s a WCAG guideline.

-Predictability means that all components of your website or app should be in a spot that makes sense.
-People that rely on screen readers are often attuned to a specific web layout; this is what they base their navigation on.
-If you stray too far from the norm, then it becomes far more difficult for them to use your website.
+Predictability means that components are in a familiar spot and they work as expected.
+People that use screen readers are used to certain web layouts.
+This is what they base their navigation off.
+Straying from this makes it more difficult for them to use your website.
+In fact, it makes it more difficult for everyone to navigate your site.

 Good Quality Audio

 Many people with vision impairment rely on their other senses to navigate life.
-Often, they rely on their hearing to independently access digital content.
-So, the audio components on your digital content must be up to scratch.
+They often use their hearing to access digital content independently.
+Therefore, the audio on your digital content must be as clear as possible.

 Make sure of the following things.
-That the audio is loud enough.
-That there are no crackles or faults within your audio.
-Lastly, there is no distracting music or sounds in the background.
-WCAG guidelines recommend that the speaker’s voice should be 20 DB louder than any background audio.
+One, the audio is loud enough.
+Two, you do not have any crackles or faults within your audio.
+Three, there is no distracting music or sounds in the background.
+WCAG guidelines state the speaker’s voice should be 20 DB louder than any background audio.

-However, remember to always provide a transcript or text alternative to audio content.
+Always remember to provide a transcript or text alternative to any audio content.
 Some people may have audio-processing problems.
 Or they may simply want to consume their content differently.
-Options are always essential.
+Choice is at the core of all successful digital accessibility practices.

 Never Use Color Indicators Alone